Yarles404/moby-dick-word-count-app/README.md

 Pretty sure any version of Python 3.6+ will work, but don't quote me on that.
 3.10.2 is a safe bet, as that's what I'm using.
 You can download it from [here](https://www.python.org/downloads/).

+Set an environment variable PYSPARK_PYTHON=<whatever command you use to start python>.
+For Windows, I use "py".
 Additionally, you will need Java 8+ installed and have JAVA_HOME environment variable set.
 I used OpenJDK 8.
 You can download it from [here](https://adoptopenjdk.net/).